Why Social Media Apps Are Designed to Be Addictive

 Discover the psychological tricks and design patterns that keep you scrolling.
 Learn about variable reward schedules, infinite scroll, and how to break free from the attention economy.

-Ever wondered why you can't seem to put your phone down?
+Ever wondered why you can't stop scrolling?
 It's not a lack of willpower—it's by design.
 Social media apps employ sophisticated psychological techniques to keep you engaged, scrolling, and coming back for more.

 The Variable Reward Schedule